Working with AMCA to provide additional support to Patients and their HCPs

 As a Foundation Partner, UIC will support AMCA in:

-The Australian Chapter of the Society of Cannabis Clinicians (SCCAC) has been established by some of the founding members of AMCA as the Australian Chapter of the international Society of Cannabis Clinicians - a non-profit educational and scientific society of physicians and health care professionals dedicated to the education and research support of cannabis for medical use.
+The Australian Chapter of the Society of Cannabis Clinicians (SCCAC) was established on 4th November 2020 as the Australian Chapter of the international Society of Cannabis Clinicians - a non-profit educational and scientific society of physicians and health care professionals dedicated to the education and research support of cannabis for medical use.

 Like its parent organisation, SCCAC supports the practice of evidence-based cannabinoid medicine and will support the development of research studies to guide clinical decision making.